 A poor man in Europe came to America to make a home for his wife and boy.
 The wife died, and so the father worked hard to send money for his little boy, only four years old, to come to him.
-A ticket was bought and tied around his neck, containing his

 A ticket was bought and tied around his neck, containing his father's address.
 A few words were added, asking Christian people to give the child food and drink, and care for him.
 He was placed on a long train with his little bundle of clothes beside him.
-The conductor found him all alone, and was first to feed him.
-When he cried for home, some women rocked him to sleep and cared for him.
+The conductor found him all alone, and was first to When he cried for home, some women feed him. rocked him to sleep and cared for him.
 After days of travel he was placed on a big ship, but there was some one always ready to care for him, and to wash and mend his clothes.
-When he reached New York, a telegram was sent to his father, he was placed on a Pennsylvania railroad train, and at a station his father found him and carried him home.
-He was tagged or marked, so he reached his destination safely.
+When he reached New York, a telegram was sent to his father, he was placed on a Pennsylvania Railroad train, and at a station his father found him and carried him home.
+He was tagged, or marked, so he reached his destination